 One of the great joys of living in a major city is all of the incredible food that seems to surround you at any given moment.
 At night you can stroll down the street and see so many cozy settings and smell some of the best eats imaginable.
 So it’s not rare that I get a call from a friend asking me to go out to dinner with them.
 “A delicious dinner at a trendy restaurant with an old friend?
 What could be better?”
 I’ll think to myself.
 That is until I catch site of the prices on the menu.

-The Reality: The idea that once you get a job you’re officially living an “adult lifestyle” is just another lie Hollywood told us, one that my friends seem determined to live up to.
+The Reality: The idea that once you get a job you’re officially living an “adult lifestyle” is just another lie Hollywood tells us, one that my friends seem determined to live up to.
 I’ve found myself at several dinners scouring the menu for something that’s priced within reason while thinking “how can these bitches afford this dinner?
 We have similar jobs in the same industry.”

 Maybe I’m just more savings-minded than my friends, but until they amend their concept of “an affordable dinner locale” or until I get a raise, I’ll be kickin it with people who love Chipotle and The Waffle Truck just as much as I do.